-Bronchitis usually lasts 7 to 14 days.
+Bronchitis often lasts up to 14 days.
 The wheezing should improve with treatment during the first week.
-An inhaler is often prescribed to relax the air passages and stop wheezing.
-Antibiotics will be prescribed if your doctor thinks there is also a secondary bacterial infection.
+A bronchodilator is often prescribed.
+This helps to relax the air passages and stop wheezing.
+It's very important to use correct techniques when using your bronchodilator.

-Dont s'moke.
+Don't smoke.
 Also avoid being exposed to secondhand smoke.

-Your appetite may be poor, so a light diet is fine.
+Your appetite may be poor, so a light diet is OK.
 Stay well hydrated by drinking 6 to 8 glasses of fluids per day (such as water, soft drinks, sports drinks, juices, tea, or soup).
 Extra fluids will help loosen secretions in the nose and lungs.

 Call your healthcare provider right away if any of these occur:

-Fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider
+Fever of 100.4°F (38°C) or higher, or as directed by your provider

-Coughing up increasing amounts of colored sputum
+Coughing up more colored sputum

 Coughing up blood